lewisforbes/Trans-Perception/readme.md

 - trans woman/women
 - transgender woman/women

-This lead to the following summary of results from the 34478 Tweets pulled:
+This led to the following summary of results from the 34478 Tweets pulled:

 | Gender      | Mentions in Tweets| Average Likes per Tweet | Average Retweets per Tweet |
 | ----------- | ----------- | ------ | ------|